scotty-c/kubernetes-security-workshop/securing-application-communication-with-istio/istio.md

 kiali-5fbd6ffb-6qqfn                      1/1     Running   0          1d
 prometheus-76db5fddd5-s7dth               1/1     Running   0          1d
 ```
-We can also check the ip address of the ingress gateway with
-`kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0].ip}'`

 We will create a new namespace just for this application.
 To do that we will use the below command
 `kubectl create namespace istio-app`

 Once all our pods are up and running we will set istio to automatically inject the side car information to envoy
 `kubectl label namespace istio-app istio-injection=enabled`

 If you wanted to do that manually with every application deployment you could use this
 `istioctl kube-inject -f <your-app-spec>.yaml | kubectl apply -f -`

 # Mutual TLS
 I think the bear minimum that we need to class an application as secure is mutual TLS through the back end.
 The beauty of istio is that it will handle the heavy lifting for you and implement it without having to change your application.
 So let's test this out.

 We will enable mutual TLS across our `istio-app` namespace